 Todolivo I-15P

 This new olive tree variety comes from Todolivo’s Genetic Improvement Programme.
-It was naturally obtained in 2008 through cross pollination between Arbosana Clon I-43® and Koroneiki Clon I-38®.
+It was naturally obtained in 2008 through cross pollination between Arbosana Clon I-43®Koroneiki Clon I-38®.

 Agronomic Assessment

-It is resistant to leaf spot disease and tolerant of Verticillium and tuberculosis.
+It is resistant to Repilo and tolerant to Verticilium and Tuberculosis.

 Todolivo I-15P